xinxusean/DSCI100_project/README.md

 - Describe how we will visualize our results (we should look at the textbook at their examples)
 - What do we expect to find?
 - What impact could such findings have?
-- What future questions could this lead to?
+- What future questions could this lead to? (done)
 - Condense to 500 words

 **QUESTIONS TO ASK TA**